indiainvestments/content/faqs/stocks/which-screener.md

 ValueResearchOnline.com:  1,355 %
 (Yeah, 1000+% in all the cases)

-Correct value: ~0%
+Correct value:            ~0-5%
 ```

-The company sold off its entire business and distributed all of it as dividend.
-This is probably a one time dividend and the correct dividend yield should be around 0%.
+The company sold off its US subsidiary and distributed most of the proceeds from the sale.
+The US subsidiary contributed over 90% of the company's revenues and assets.
+Thus it is safe to assume it was a one time dividend.
+The future dividend yield in such a case would be around 0 to 5%.

 Relying on *any* screener and buying highest dividend yields shares blindly can make costly errors in such cases.